-Management has not adopted GASB Statement 68 "Accounting and Financial Reporting of Pension Plans." and GASB Statement 71 "Pension Transition for Contributions Made Subsequent to the Measurement Date, an amendment to GASB 68".
+Management has not adopted GASB Statement 68 "Accounting and Financial Reporting of Pension Plans." and amendments to GASB 68".
 Accounting principles generally accepted in the United States of America require that Unfunded Pension Liability, Deferred Inflows/Outflows and Adjusted Pension Expense be recorded currently which would increase the liabilities and decrease the fund balance and change the pension expense.

-The amount by which this departure would affect the liabilities, fund balance, and expenses has not been determined.
+The amount by which this departure would affect the liabilities by increasing Net Pension Liability by \$895,273 and decreasing fund balance by \$895,273.
+The effect on Deferred Inflows/Outflows and payroll and employee benefits expenses has not been determined.
+See Footnote 6 for more detail.